Resigned Epic board member answers questions about new 'whistleblower' allegations against school

 The use and handling of tens of millions of taxpayer dollars in the years EYS managed the school is the subject of a years-long, ongoing criminal investigation and state investigative audit in 2020.

-Just last month, Oklahoma State Auditor and Inspector Cindy Byrd told a Tulsa audience of the matter: “This is far from over.
+Just last month, Oklahoma State Auditor and Inspector Cindy Byrd told a Tulsa audience about the matter: “This is far from over.
 The criminality of this cannot be ignored.
 There will be charges.”

 Stehno told the Tulsa World: “I want Epic families and staff to know I am truly sorry I had to resign, but I will always support them in choosing Epic or whatever their choice is.